The need for constant stimulation — the addiction of the 21st Century

 For some of us the numbers may be startling and serve as a wake-up call, and using this app can help us to set targets on our desired screen time and track them.

 Find alternative ways to give yourself a break

 To give your mind some needed break every now and then, engage in some alternative methods to such as taking long walks, a power nap, doing deep breathing exercises, observing nature or taking a cold shower.

 While cold showers can feel a little uncomfortable at first, it helps to put me in a relaxed state of mind, and it can also be invigorating.

-Period of mental relaxation is absolutely necessary if we are to function at our best.
+Taking time for mental relaxation is absolutely necessary if we are to function at our best.

 But slowing down and taking a mental break somehow doesn’t come naturally to us, and therefore it will require conscious effort to overcome our inner resistance to it.

 However, the rewards for doing so, such as more energy, better mental clarity, productivity and peace of mind will make it well worth the effort.

 If you found some value in this post, kindly consider supporting my work with a small tip — it means and helps more than you can imagine.

 For simple and practical wisdom on how to live better and be happier, enter your email below to join the mailing list.